This review has been updated a year in, with an improved thermostat with built-in display and touch-sensitive controls, and new fuel-saving figures.

 Tado offers two options for installation.
 You can either pay for a Tado engineer to install it, or do it yourself.
-Installation isn’t very complicated – essentially you’re just removing your old thermostat and replacing it with the Tado box – but the company reports that some self-installers did hit some issues, so professional installation is recommended.
+Installation complexity depends on the system you have: if you have a non-combi system, I recommend professional installation.
 I have the DIY skills of a left-handed cat, so I let Tado do it, which took around 40 minutes.

 Tado asked me to plug in the wireless gateway box before the installer arrived, and check I got two solid lights – for router and Internet.
 Once the engineer arrived, he switched off my boiler and heating system power supply, removed the old thermostat from the wall and wired-up the Tado box.
 The video above shows you what’s involved, and the setup stage (below) walks you through it.
 Finally, I set my existing programmable timer to ‘always on’ as Tado would be taking over its duties.